jthuraisamy/TelemetrySourcerer/README.md

 1. Extract files.
 1. Launch the executable (run elevated for kernel-mode callbacks or more ETW sessions).

-> :warning: Although it's possible to use this in targeted environments, there are OPSEC risks when using any offensive security tool _as is_.
+> Although it's possible to use this in targeted environments, there are OPSEC risks when using any offensive security tool _as is_.
 You can instead leverage the code from this project in your own tooling for operational use.

 ### Kernel-mode Callbacks